MarcinMoskala/PreferenceHolder/README.md

 }
 ```

 It it suggested to do it in project Application class, but it can also be done in BaseActivity or just first activity starting app.
-As an alternative, there can also be added KotlinPreferencesObjectApplication as an name in application in AndroidManifest: ([example](https://github.com/MarcinMoskala/KotlinPreferencesObject/blob/master/sample/src/main/AndroidManifest.xml#L12))
+As an alternative, there can also be added PreferenceHolderApplication as an name in application in AndroidManifest: ([example](https://github.com/MarcinMoskala/PreferenceHolder/blob/master/sample/src/main/AndroidManifest.xml#L12))

 ```
-android:name=".KotlinPreferencesObjectApplication"
+android:name=".PreferenceHolderApplication"
 ```

 ## Install